Home>Academics>Master Programs>Sciences Po Law School Clinic

 Language of Instruction: French.

 Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
-The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+The corequisite course adds another 24 hours of classroom training in the Fall semester.
 This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
 Clinic project teamwork averages half a day per week.

-Find out more about the JETE Clinic.
+Find out more about the Environmental Justice Clinic.

-Students selected for the RISE Clinic work on projects relating to corporate social responsibility and social innovation initiatives, particularly in support of legal / CSR / ethics & compliance/human rights departments of companies, as well as in partnership with other actors and institutions from both the public and the private sector.
+Students selected for the Corporate Sustainability Clinic work on projects relating to corporate social responsibility and social innovation initiatives, particularly in support of legal / CSR / ethics & compliance/human rights departments of companies, as well as in partnership with other actors and institutions from both the public and the private sector.
 While some of the team projects can be in either French or English, the program and courses are taught in French: an advanced level (C1) is therefore required to participate.

 Language of Instruction: French.
 Clinic seminars are taught in French (but some discussions will be held in English).

 Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
-The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+The corequisite course adds another 24 hours of classroom training in the Fall semester.
 This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
 Clinic project teamwork averages half a day per week.

-Find out more about the RISE Clinic.
+Find out more about the Corporate Sustainability Clinic.

-Students selected for the Migrations Clinic will work on projects focused on legal / administrative assistance for migrants and asylum seekers.
+Students selected for the Migration Clinic will work on projects focused on legal / administrative assistance for migrants and asylum seekers.
 Students will also conduct empirical research projects for the association and its partners.
 The program is taught in French (C1).

-Clinic Structure: in addition to the year-long Clinic Seminar itself, students must take a mandatory elective course, either “Governing Migration in Europe and Beyond: Categories, Policies, Actors” taught by Céline Cantat, Cécilia Baeza and Thibaut Jaulin in the Fall semester at PSIA (18 ECTS in total), or “Introduction to the Politics of International Migration” taught by Antoine Pecoud in the Fall semester at PSIA (18 ECTS in total).
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must take a corequisite course, either “Governing Migration in Europe and Beyond: Categories, Policies, Actors” taught by Céline Cantat, Cécilia Baeza and Thibaut Jaulin in the Fall semester at PSIA (18 ECTS in total), or “Introduction to the Politics of International Migration” taught by Antoine Pecoud in the Fall semester at PSIA (18 ECTS in total).

 Language of Instruction: French.

 Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
-The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+The corequisite course adds another 24 hours of classroom training in the Fall semester.
 This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
 Clinic project teamwork averages half a day per week.

-Find out more about the Migrations Clinic.
+Find out more about the Migration Clinic.

 • How can the values and rights needed to sustain democracies and the common good be upheld and ensured in our digital world?